The Impact of Wage Premiums on Educational Attainment and Social Mobility

 Explaining Trends in Fertility and Childlessness in Germany

-In this paper, we analyse the decline in fertility in Germany.
-Decomposing the decline in completed fertility in Germany after the Second World War, we observe two distinct stages: In the first stage the decline in fertility is due to a decrease in intensive fertility (number of children per women with at least one child), whereas in the second stage the decline is due to a decrease in extensive fertility (increase in childlessness).
-Based on an event study approach, we argue that there are substantial fix costs of having children for women independent of their education level.
-We are working on an overlapping generations model with childlessness and quantity quality trade-off.
-The idea is to explain the decline in intensive fertility with a quantity quality trade-off and the increase in childlessness with an increase in the importance of the fix costs of having children due to the increase in the labour force participation of women.
+In this paper, I analyse the decline in fertility in Germany.
+Decomposing the decline in completed fertility in Germany of the cohorts of women born between 1930 and 1965, I observe two distinct stages: In the first stage the decline in fertility is due to a decrease in intensive fertility (number of children per women with at least one child), whereas in the second stage the decline is due to a decrease in extensive fertility (increase in childlessness).
+Based on an event study approach, I argue that there are high opportunity cost of having children for women in terms of working time (and hence forgone income) independent of their education level.
+Based on these findings, I develop an overlapping generations model with childlessness and quantity/quality trade-off driven by the time cost of children.
+In a calibration exercise, this model is able to generate the decline in intensive fertility as well as the increase in childlessness that I observe in the data with an decrease in the gender wage gap.

 Working Paper following soon.